 Burger Buns are easy to make and delicious with grilled hamburger and other meats.
-Or...you can shape each piece into a 6x4-inch rectangle and roll into a hot dog bun.
+Makes great hot dog buns, too!

 - ¼ cup water